-Her NIU teams were successful in the classroom as well, with the Huskie women's basketball program boasting a cumulative grade-point average (GPA) of 3.0 or better every semester under Owens.
-What's more, all 12 seniors that completed their careers at Northern Illinois during her tenure earned their degrees.
+Her Northern Illinois University teams were successful in the classroom as well, with the Huskie women's basketball program boasting a cumulative grade-point average (GPA) of 3.0 or better every semester under Owens.
+What's more, all 12 seniors who completed their careers at Northern Illinois during her tenure earned their degrees.

-Through the years, Owens has carefully crafted a reputation as one of the nation's premier post coaches, a label she earned primarily during her career at Notre Dame.
-Her most famous pupil to date has been Ruth Riley (`01), who was a three-time All-America selection (1999-2001) and capped off her Fighting Irish career as the 2001 consensus national player-of-the-year.
-She has since gone on to win two WNBA titles (2003 and 2006 with the Detroit Shock), as well as a gold medal with the 2004 U.S. Olympic Team, becoming one of only eight players in women's basketball history to earn NCAA, WNBA and Olympic championships in her career.
+Owens' reputation as one of the nation's premier post coaches emerged during her first stint at Notre Dame from 1995-2005.
+Her most famous pupil to date has been Ruth Riley (`01), who was a three-time All-America selection (1999-2001) and capped her Fighting Irish career as the 2001 consensus national player of the year.
+She went on to win two WNBA titles (2003 and 2006 with the Detroit Shock), as well as a gold medal with the 2004 U.S. Olympic Team, becoming one of only nine players in women's basketball history to earn NCAA, WNBA and Olympic championships in her career.

 In addition, Katryna Gaither (`97) was a two-time honorable mention All-America selection at Notre Dame while working with Owens, and Riley, Gaither, Peters and Kelley Siemon (`01) all were drafted into the WNBA following their Fighting Irish careers.